 For more strategies on avoiding common dictation errors, see our guide on voice dictation mistakes and accuracy tips.

 Generic speech recognition struggles with domain-specific terminology.
 Building custom vocabulary eliminates 80-90% of specialized term errors.
+For profession-specific prompt templates and dictionary examples, see our technical terminology setup guide.

 Identifying Problem Terms